Neal-Bhattacharya/marc-terminal/README.md

 `chmod +x ` with the space

 Drag `run.sh` into the window, then hit enter.
-Then open `run.sh` with Terminal.
+Then open `run.sh` with Terminal (you can drag it back into the window and hit enter).

 ### Recommended use